-Summary of Regulations for New Mexico Residency for Tuition Purposes
+Summary of Regulations for New Mexico Residency for Tuition Purposes fide residence.

-A student who enters and remains in this State principally to obtain an education is presumed to continue to reside outside this state, and such presumption continues in effect until rebutted by clear and convincing evidence of bona fide residence.
 A student determined to be financially dependent on an out-of-state parent or guardian also assumes the residency of that parent or guardian.
 The burden of proof is on the student.
 The student must secure and file the residency petition with the appropriate documents of evidence in the manner described herein.
 All documents submitted for this purpose are kept confidential.
 Residency petitions are accepted until the second Friday of each Fall and Spring semester in Student Services, Building 1.